 Steady Income and Great Upside

-Big consumer staples companies generate a lot of cash… so much that they can’t reinvest it all wisely.
-So instead of letting it pile up, businesses return that money to shareholders through dividends.
+Big consumer staples companies generate a lot of cash.
+So much that they can’t reinvest it all wisely.
+Instead of letting it pile up, businesses return that money to shareholders through dividends.

 And the top consumer staples companies have a history of returning more each year.
 They’re dividend growers.